Six ways to reduce your risk of bowel cancer

 Although changes in your lifestyle are important measures to prevent bowel cancer, one of the most effective steps you can take is to have a bowel cancer screening.

 Caught early, bowel cancer is a very treatable disease, leading to a 90 - 95% survival rate.
 If pre-malignant lesions are detected, cancer can even be prevented.
-The NHS in England and Northern Ireland offers a home testing kit for people over 60, which is a simple and effective testing method to detect possible indications of bowel cancer.
-The programme is being expanded to everyone over 50 by 2025.
-In Wales everyone over 55 is eligible for a free testing kit and in Scotland it's for everyone over 50.
+The NHS offers a home testing kit, which is a simple and effective method to detect possible indications of bowel cancer.
+The age at which this is available to you depends on where you live.

 If you're not eligible for the screening programme, speak to your doctor if you are worried and about getting tested for bowel cancer.